kevinhelvig/CAFF-DETR/CAFF-lite-DINO/readme.md

 pip install -r requirements.txt
 ```

-Run (train/inference) is comparable to the CAFF-DINO implementation
+Run (train/inference) is comparable to the CAFF-DINO implementation.
+Need several manual modification to run depending of the input data (__code cleaning is planned__).
+Read scripts (main.py) for details on how to run properly.